-Excel: To familiarize with parts of Excel window, To create and save a workbook with single and/or multiple worksheets To edit and format text as well numbers To insert new row and/or column in a worksheet, 'To delete a row and/or column in a worksheet.
+Excel: To familiarize with parts of Excel window.
+To create and save a workbook with single and/or multiple worksheets To edit and format text as well numbers To insert new row and/or column in a worksheet, 'To delete a row and/or column in a worksheet.

-Power point: To familiarize with parts of PowerPoint window create and save a new presentation, To apply design templates to a presentation insert, edit and delete a slide, To use different views of slides .
+Power point: To familiarize with parts of PowerPoint window create and save a new presentation, To apply design templates to a presentation insert, edit and delete a slide.
+To use different views of slides.
 To use slide show from beginning or from the current slide To preview and print a presentation.
-To check spellings in a presentation, To add clip art and pictures in a slide, To add chart, diagram and table in a slide, To set animation for a selected slide and/or for entire presentation.
+To check spellings in a presentation.
+To add clip art and pictures in a slide.
+To add chart, diagram and table in a slide, To set animation for a selected slide and/or for entire presentation.

-2 Exploring the Internet: To understand the working of the internet that include the use of protocols, domains, IP addresses, URLs, web browsers, web servers, mail-servers, etc. create email-account, sending, mails, receiving mails, sending files as, attachments, etc. To login to a remote computer, To search information using search engines.
+2 Exploring the Internet: To understand the working of the internet that include the use of protocols, domains, IP addresses, URLs, web browsers, web servers, mail-servers, etc. create emailaccount, sending, mails, receiving mails, sending files as, attachments, etc. To login to a remote computer, To search information using search engines.

-Write a Program to display a message.Write a program to display greater of two numbers.Write a program to find area of a circle.Write a program to find addition of two numbers.Write a program to convert Celsius temperature to Fahrenheit.Write a program to implement calculator in cWrite a program to find factorial of a number.
+Write a Program to display a message.

+Write a program to display greater of two purchases.

+Write a program to find area of a circle.

+Write a program to find addition of two numbers.

+Write a program to convert Celsius temperature to Fahrenheit.

+Write a program to implement calculator in c

+Write a program to find factorial of a number.

-Write a program to implement and print an array elements in C. Write a program in C to print two dimensional array.
-Text and Reference Books:
+Write a program to implement and print an array elements in C.

+Write a program in C to print two dimensional array.

-Sr. no. Na Name Author(S) Publisher 1 ANSI C Balagurusamy McGraw Hill Education India Pvt Ltd 2 Let us C Yeshavant Kenetkar BPB Publication o SAM ALA, DISTT.
-JALA HAR (PUNJAB)
+Sr. no. Name Author(S) Publisher

+1 Balagurusamy McGraw Hill Education India Pvt Ltd

+ANSI C •

+2 Yeshavant Kenetkar BPB Publication

+Let us C

-Semester П
+Semester II

 Course Code CHM502

-Course Title Organometallics Chemistry and Metal Clusters
+Course Title Coordination Chemistry

-Type of Theory
+Type of course Theory

-course

 LTP 4 0 0

 Credits 4

-Course B.Sc. with Chemistry as one of the main Subject.
+Course B.Sc. with Chemistry as main subject

-prerequisite
+prerequisite a Dr

-Course The main goal of this branch is to study the organometallics, π -acid ligands,
+Course The main goal of this subject is to study the coordination complexes, reactions and

-Objective Inorganic Rings, Chains and Metal Cluster which containing at least one bond

-between a metal and carbon T Micros
+Objective their applications.

+2mm urc

-Course The students will be able to:
+Course Outcomes The students will be able to:

-Outcomes 1.
-Explain basic properties, formation, reaction mechanism of
+1. Understand Formation, reaction mechanism of coordination comp

-organometallic compound.
+their Kinetic and thermal stability, and determinations.

-2. Understand synthesis, properties, bonding and structures of
+2. stability of coordination complexes.

-organometallic compound.

-3. Understand the principles behind the formation of metal cluster

-compounds, stability and application of Inorganic Rings, Chains and

-cages.
+3. Able to interpret the electronic and magnetic properties of coordination

+compounds.